hbmahone/ASUMap/README.md

 # ASUMap

-This is a Capstone project myself and several other students are/have made for our ASU class.
-These models and games have no professinal use and is not made for profit.
-We are using student versions of all the programs we ues.
+This is a Capstone project that I and several other students are making for our ASU class.
+These models and games have no professional use and are not made for profit.
+We are using student versions of all the programs we have.
-These documents are for public, NON-profet use.
-If you would like to use any of the code, models, or documents in here for any professinal use, please send a buissnes inquery to the following email.
-All other questions to the same email.
+If you would like to use any of the code, models, or documents in here for any professional use, please send a busisness inquery to the following email.
+All other questions can be sent to the same email as well.

 hbmahone@gmail.com